rahulramakrishnan/medium/README.md

-# split
+# Medium

-Sample service for articles on architecture, GoLang, production cloud patterns and more.
-This also lets you split bills with friends via text msg.
+Sample service for examples on https://medium.com/@rahulrama